Dr. Crippen (1962 film): Critical reception

-Bosley Crowther in The New York Times wrote, "well, one must give good scores to Mr. Pleasence, Miss Browne, Miss Eggar and the rest of the cast for giving a sense of solemnity and suffocation to this stiff tale...the mystery, the action and the pathos are all too academic and thin—too milky and uneventful — except for those who are real Crippen fans".
+Bosley Crowther in The New York Times wrote: "Well, one must give good scores to Mr. Pleasence, Miss Browne, Miss Eggar and the rest of the cast for giving a sense of solemnity and suffocation to this stiff tale ...
+But the mystery, the action and the pathos are all too academic and thin – too milky and uneventful – except for those who are real Crippen fans."

+The Radio Times Guide to Films gave the film 3/5 stars, writing: "Considering the notoriously sordid subject matter, director Robert Lynn's true-crime case history should have been a far more riveting affair than this so-so account.
+Donald Pleasence is at his sinister best playing the monstrous doctor who murders his persecuting wife in order to elope with his typist lover.
+However, this remains remote and uninvolving because of the deliberately austere quasi-documentary stance."

+Leslie Halliwell said: "Straightforward account of a famous and rather unsurprising Edwardian murder case; well enough made but with no special raison d'être."

 Britmovie noted a "sincere historical reconstruction about the infamous Edwardian murderer blending courtroom and melodrama.
-The direction from tv helmer Robert Lynn is satisfactory and is brightly captured in atmospheric black-and-white by cinematographer Nicolas Roeg."
+The direction from TV helmer Robert Lynn is satisfactory and is brightly captured in atmospheric black-and-white by cinematographer Nicolas Roeg."